tpalzkill/IntelligentChatBots/workshops/intelligent-chatbots/LabGuide200.md

 To introduce your Skill to the users of these services, you need to configure a channel.

 Autonomous Digital Assistant provides channels for Facebook Messenger, Web, Android and iOS messaging platforms and a generic channel called Webhook that you can use for other messaging services.
-Your Skills are limited to messaging services; using one of our SDKs, you can integrate the Bot in web pages.
+Your Skills are limited to messaging services; using one of our SDKs, you can integrate the Digital Assistant in web pages.

 - Return to the Autonomous Digital Assistant Console.
 If the side menu is not open select the hamburger icon from the top right of the page, expand “Development” and select “Channels”.
 Ensure that “Users” is selected from the options and select “+ Channel”